arangodb/spring-boot-starter/demo/README.md

 Character [id=456, name=Bran, surname=Stark, alive=true, age=10]
 ```

-## Single entity result
+### Single entity result

-With derived queries, we can not only query for multiple entities, but also for single entities.
-If we expect only a
+With derived queries, you can not only query for multiple entities, but also for
-single entity as the result, we can use the corresponding return type.
+single entities.
+If you expect only a single entity as the result, you can use
+the corresponding return type.

-Because we have a unique persistent index on the fields `name` and `surname`, we can expect only a single entity when we query
+Because you have a unique persistent index on the fields `name` and `surname`,
-for both.
+you can expect only a single entity when querying for both.

-For this example, we add the method `findByNameAndSurname(String, String)` in `CharacterRepository`, whose return type is
+For this example, add the method `findByNameAndSurname(String, String)` in
-`Optional<Character>`.
+`CharacterRepository`, whose return type is `Optional<Character>`.

 ```java
 Optional<Character> findByNameAndSurname(String name, String surname);
 ```

-And we call it from `DerivedMethodRunner`.
+Call it from `DerivedMethodRunner`:

 ```java
 System.out.println("## Find a single character by name & surname");